 None of it mattered

-For Weisz, a former county Planner earning $54,000 per year and now making $320,000 at the helm of MCE, all of this was simply noise as Shell faded from the headlines.
+For Weisz, a former county Planner earning $54,000 per year and now closing in on $300,000 at the helm of MCE, all of this was simply noise as Shell faded from the headlines.
 ZGlobal marked the close to a public relations fiasco.